vulpemventures/go-elements/README.md

 * Run tests

 > For running tests it is required to have a running [Nigiri](https://github.com/vulpemventures/nigiri) locally, or at least a remote one reachable from the outside.
-To run the tests it is mandatory to export an `API_URL` environment vriable pointing to the url of nigiri-chopsitcks.
+ To run the tests it is mandatory to export an `API_URL` environment variable pointing to the URL of `nigiri-chopsticks`.

 ```
 $ nigiri start --liquid